Logistics/Telematics

 Iteration 1: Basic Icon Approach

-We started with a static fuel icon displaying current fuel level and tank capacity.
-While straightforward, user testing revealed that:
+We started with a static fuel icon displaying current fuel level and simple status.

 Final Fuel Level Design